 Hello.
 My name is Brian Gooding.
 I am a photo

 Another portion of my work deals with visual over-stimulation in urban environments, and was inspired mainly by my time living and traveling in Asia—some of this can be seen in the projects chaos/disparity and neverending.
-I will be adding more places as I spent some time living in Taipei during 2014-2015, and was able to explore other nearby Asian cities.
+I will be adding more places as I spent some time living in Taiwan during 2014-2015, and was able to explore a few large Asian cities on some short trips.
 Much of this work is based on my love of pure observation and street photography, non-interaction with subjects as seen in the projects from the hip and climbing anxious spires.

 In 2016, I drew on my fascination with insects, particularly dragonflies, to create my first educational project, The Odonata (dragonflies) of Tarrant County.
 This project is an introduction to dragonflies and their life history, featuring select species based on their local representation, sexual dimorphism and ease of spotting.
 It features male/female pairs and an assortment images demonstrating morphology, ephemeral life stages and behavior.
 This project was extremely rewarding and the response has been very positive.
 I hope to do more educational or possibly conservation/advocacy projects in the future.